Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Joiner/001_DocumentDoc.md

 ----

-> Joiner instances helps to flush in joined databases, get the corresponding
+> Joiner instances helps to insert in joined databases, get the corresponding
-> RetrieveIndexesLists if it was already flushed, and then flush locally
+> RetrieveIndexesLists if it was already inserted, and then insert locally
 > depending if it is a new row compared to all JoinedRetrieveIndexesListsList
 >
 >